VR-Doh: Hands-on 3D Modeling in Virtual Reality: Abstract

 \section{Abstract}

-We present VR-Doh, a hands-on 3D modeling system designed for creating and manipulating elastoplastic objects in virtual reality (VR).
-The system employs the Material Point Method (MPM) for simulating realistic large deformations and incorporates optimized Gaussian Splatting for seamless rendering.
-With direct, hand-based interactions, users can naturally sculpt, deform, and edit objects interactively.
-To achieve real-time performance, we developed localized simulation techniques, optimized collision handling, and separated appearance and physical representations, ensuring smooth and responsive user interaction.
-The system supports both freeform creation and precise adjustments, catering to diverse modeling tasks.
-A user study involving novice and experienced users highlights the system's intuitive design, immersive feedback, and creative potential.
-Compared to traditional geometry-based modeling tools, our approach offers improved accessibility and natural interaction in specific contexts.
+We introduce VR-Doh, an open-source, hands-on 3D modeling system that enables intuitive creation and manipulation of elastoplastic objects in Virtual Reality (VR).
+By customizing the Material Point Method (MPM) for real-time simulation of hand-induced large deformations and enhancing 3D Gaussian Splatting for seamless rendering, VR-Doh provides an interactive and immersive 3D modeling experience.
+Users can naturally sculpt, deform, and edit objects through both contact- and gesture-based hand-object interactions.
+To achieve real-time performance, our system incorporates localized simulation techniques, particle-level collision handling, and the decoupling of physical and appearance representations, ensuring smooth and responsive interactions.
+VR-Doh supports both object creation and editing, enabling diverse modeling tasks such as designing food items, characters, and interlocking structures, all resulting in simulation-ready assets.
+User studies with both novice and experienced participants highlight the system's intuitive design, immersive feedback, and creative potential.
+Compared to existing geometric modeling tools, VR-Doh offers enhanced accessibility and natural interaction, making it a powerful tool for creative exploration in VR.